ThijnK/discord-bot-template-ts/README.md

 - `adminOnly`: whether the command should only be available to users with the `ADMINISTRATOR` permission (default: `false`)
 - `cooldown`: the cooldown of the command, in seconds, or as an object with `seconds` and `scope` (user-specific or guild-wide) fields ([more info](#command-cooldowns))

 When a command is _private_, it will only be registered in the test guild, never in any other servers.
-This could be useful for commands that you, as the bot creator, want to use, but do not want others to use, such as stats about the bot.
+This could be useful for commands that you, as the bot creator, want to use, but do not want others to use.

 ### Subcommands